mtdxc/libp2p.specs/pubsub/README.md

 configuration).

-Henceforth今后, we define the term **origin-stamped messaging** to refer to messages whose `from` and `seqno` fields are populated.
+Henceforth今后, we define the term **origin-stamped messaging** to refer to messages whose `from` and `seqno` fields are populated填充.

 The `data` (optional) field is an opaque blob of data representing the payload.
 It can contain any data that the publisher wants it to.

 The `topic` field specifies a topic that this message is being published to.

 The `signature` and `key` fields (optional) are used for message signing, if such feature is enabled, as explained below.